ikepgh/AmiTwitter/trunk/README.txt

 and Tweets count statistics for each user.
 It can download your most recent Tweets and display all @Replies to your account.
 It also has a "Random" function that downloads the most Recent Tweets to open public accounts in which you are 'not' subscribed...just for fun... and very entertaining.  ;-).
 AmiTwitter also displays Retweets: to me, of me and by me.
+It also displays the most recent tweet by friends & followers (currently only by User ID).

 Thanks for your interest!
 AmiTwitter Open Source Team